ChangLab/ATACPrimerTool/How_to_design_normalization_controls.md

 cd ATACPrimerTool/
 ```

 An example command with default arguments is available in [FindNormPeaks.sh](FindNormPeaks.sh).
+You can either run this command directly using

 ```
 ./FindNormPeaks.sh